Wu Zetian: Background and early life

 But Consort Wu did not appear to be much favored by Emperor Taizong, though it appears that she did have sexual relations with him at one point.
 According to her own account (given in a rebuke of Chancellor Ji Xu during her reign), she once impressed Taizong with her fortitude:

 Emperor Taizong had a horse with the name "Lion Stallion", and it was so large and strong that no one could get on its back.
 I was a lady in waiting attending Emperor Taizong, and I suggested to him, "I only need three things to subordinate it: an iron whip, an iron hammer, and a sharp dagger.
 I will whip it with the iron whip.
 If it does not submit, I will hammer its head with the iron hammer.
 If it still does not submit, I will cut its throat with the dagger."
 Emperor Taizong praised my bravery.
 Do you really believe that you are qualified to dirty my dagger?

 When Taizong died in 649, his youngest son, Li Zhi, whose mother was the main wife Wende, succeeded him as Emperor Gaozong.
 Li Zhi had had an affair with Wu when Taizong was still alive.

 Taizong had 14 sons, including three by his beloved Empress Zhangsun (601–636), but none with Consort Wu.
 Thus, according to the custom by which consorts of deceased emperors who had not produced children were permanently confined to a monastic institution after the emperor's death, Wu was consigned to Ganye Temple (感業寺) with the expectation that she would serve as a Buddhist nun there for the remainder of her life.
 After Taizong's death, Gaozong met her at the death anniversary of Taizong when he was offering incense.
-At the time, Consort Xiao and Empress Wang were fighting for favoredness of Gaozong, and Wang asked Gaozong to bring Wu back into the palace, hoping to divert Gaozong's attention.
+At the time, Consort Xiao and Empress Wang were fighting for the favour of Gaozong, and Wang asked Gaozong to bring Wu back into the palace, hoping to divert Gaozong's attention.
 Gaozong agreed and gave Wu the title Lady of Bright Deportment (昭儀).
 Soon, Gaozong became enamored with Wu, and both Wang and Xiao lost favor.